What are Darden Global Business Experiences?

 Both First Year students and Second Year full-time MBA students may participate.
 They receive 1.5 credits toward the total elective credits required for graduation.

 As part of the Darden School's commitment to Alumni education, select GBEs are also open to Darden alumni on a non-credit, space-available basis.
-For 2014, alumni are invited to participate on the China, South Africa, Spain and Sweden GBEs.
+For 2015, alumni are invited to participate on the Brazil, China, South Africa, and Sweden GBEs.
 Darden Alumni Services will notify alumni in November when registration is open, the number of spaces available, and the costs of each GBE.
 Please contact Kristen Pappas with any GBE related questions.